Same-sex marriage in Oregon: Constitutional amendment

 On May 21, 2004, the Defense of Marriage Coalition received approval for the language of a proposed initiative to prohibit same-sex marriage.
-They began circulating petitions to obtain the 100,840 valid signatures needed by July 2 to place the initiative on the November ballot.
+It began circulating petitions to obtain the 100,840 valid signatures needed by July 2 to place the initiative on the November ballot.
 On November 2, 2004, voters approved Ballot Measure 36, a constitutional amendment defining the marriage of "a man and a woman" as the only one recognized by the state, by a margin of 57% to 43%.
 The Defense of Marriage Coalition said that opponents of Measure 36 had outspent their group more than 2 to 1.
 The now-defunct amendment read: "It is the policy of Oregon, and its political subdivisions, that only a marriage between one man and one woman shall be valid or legally recognized as a marriage."

 In February 2013, Basic Rights Oregon formed the group Oregon United for Marriage to put an initiative legalizing same-sex marriage on the November 2014 ballot.
 The initiative would have replaced the state's constitutional amendment restricting marriage to opposite-sex couples with provisions guaranteeing the right of all persons to marry without respect to gender.
-On July 26, 2013, the petition campaign to get the required signatures was launched.
+On July 26, 2013, the petition campaign to collect the required signatures was launched.
 By early December 2013, the 116,284 minimum required signatures had been reached, but signature collection continued.
 The campaign was endorsed by the Democratic Party of Oregon, and various major businesses.
 The campaign gathered more than 160,000 signatures, enough to place its proposal, the Oregon Same-Sex Marriage Amendment, on the November 4, 2014 statewide ballot.
-Following the May 2014 U.S district court decision in Geiger v.
-Kitzhaber, striking down Oregon's ban on same-sex marriage, the group announced that it was "confident that the freedom to marry is secure in Oregon" and that it would not proceed with the measure.
+Following the May 2014 U.S. district court decision in Geiger v.
+Kitzhaber striking down Oregon's ban on same-sex marriage, the group announced that it was "confident that the freedom to marry [was] secure in Oregon" and that it would not proceed with the measure.